cunarist/rinf/documentation/docs/applying-template.md

 # Applying Rust Template

+!!! note

-> This section assumes that you've already created a Flutter project with `flutter create [my_app_name]`.
+    This section assumes that you've already created a Flutter project with `flutter create [my_app_name]`.
 You can get further guidance from [this awesome Flutter tutorial](https://docs.flutter.dev/get-started/codelab).

 First of all, add this framework to your Flutter project.